Light Nuclei Femtoscopy and Baryon Interactions in 3 GeV Au+Au Collisions at RHIC: Two-Particle Correlation Function

-The method used to investigate the \pd\ and \dd\ interaction relies on the particle pair correlations measured as a function of $k^*$, defined as the reduced relative momentum of the pair ($k^{*}=|\vec{p}_{1}-\vec{p}_{2}|/2$) in the pair rest frame, where $\vec{p}_{1}$ and $\vec{p}_{2}$ are the momenta of the particles.
+The method used to investigate the \pd{} and \dd{} interaction relies on the particle pair correlations measured as a function of $k^*$, defined as the reduced relative momentum of the pair ($k^{*}=|\vec{p}_{1}-\vec{p}_{2}|/2$) in the pair rest frame~\cite{Lednicky:2005af,ALICE:2018ysd,STAR:2015kha}, where $\vec{p}_{1}$ and $\vec{p}_{2}$ are the momenta of the particles.
 The experimental correlation function is defined as:

 where $N_{\mathrm{same}}(k^{*})$ is the measured distribution of pairs with both particles coming from the same event, $N_{\mathrm{mixed}}(k^{*})$ is the reference distribution generated from mixed events, and $\mathcal{N}$ is a normalization parameter.
-The denominator, $N_{\mathrm{mixed}}(k^{*})$, is obtained by mixing particles from different events that have approximately the same centrality and vertex position along the $z$-direction.
+The denominator, $N_{\mathrm{mixed}}(k^{*})$, is obtained by mixing particles from different events that have approximately the same centrality interval (divided into 7 bins: 0-5\%, 5-10\%, 10-20\%, ..., 50-60\%) and vertex position interval along the $z$-direction (a single bin, [198, 202] cm, due to the narrow $V_z$ distribution in FXT).
 The normalization parameter $\mathcal{N}$ is chosen such that the mean value of the correlation function equals unity for 300 $<$ $k^{*}$ $<$ 500 MeV/$c$.
 Identical single-particle cuts are applied in both same and mixed events.
 The track splitting (one single particle reconstructed as two tracks) and track merging (two particles with similar momenta reconstructed as one track) effects are removed following a standard method used in STAR~\cite{STAR:2004qya}.
 The efficiency and acceptance effects cancel in the $N_{\mathrm{same}}(k^{*})/N_{\mathrm{mixed}}(k^{*})$ ratio.
 The effect of momentum resolution on the correlation functions has been investigated using simulated tracks with known momenta, embedded into real events.
 More details can be found in ~\cite{STAR:2004qya}.
 The impact of momentum resolution on correlation functions is found to be less than 1\%.
-The systematic uncertainties of correlation functions are obtained by varying single-particle selection criteria for protons and deuterons, feed-down contribution to protons, pair selection and normalization range.
-The resulting uncertainties on the correlation functions are added in quadrature.
+Knockout particles from interactions of high-energy particles with detector materials or the beam pipe may contribute to background contamination.
+A full GEANT simulation of the STAR detector in Au+Au collisions at {\sNN} = 3\,GeV was conducted ~\cite{STAR:2023uxk} and it is found that knockout-particles constitute less than 2\% of the background contamination in the measured acceptance region.
+Therefore, no knockout correction was applied.